ethpandaops/spamoor/README.md

   -t, --throughput uint       Number of blob transactions to send per slot

 Optional:
-      --basefee uint             Max fee per gas to use in large transactions (in gwei) (default 20) --gas-units-to-burn uint   The number of gas units for each tx to cost (default 2000000) --max-pending uint         Maximum number of pending transactions --max-wallets uint         Maximum number of child wallets to use
+      --basefee uint             Max fee per gas to use in gasburner transactions (in gwei) (default 20) --gas-units-to-burn uint   The number of gas units for each tx to cost (default 2000000) --max-pending uint         Maximum number of pending transactions --max-wallets uint         Maximum number of child wallets to use